 The name PLEXUS reflects this ensemble’s devotion to supporting and engaging an ever-growing network of exceptional artists across a variety of disciplines.

-In two years since launching in 2014, PLEXUS has commissioned over 100 composers, and premiered 59 new works.
+Since launching in 2014, PLEXUS has commissioned over 100 composers, and premiered over 70 new works.

 This support plays a vital part of PLEXUS’ mission to provide a high level public forum for composers, performers, and artistic visionaries of all disciplines to assist in their quest to create new works and engage in collaborative projects for audiences to be moved by, challenged by, nourished by.

 You can be part of our vision in many ways.
 You can make the difference between potential and fruition.
 You can weave your own threads into Australia’s cultural fabric.

 All funds raised for PLEXUS are dedicated to the commissioning and presentation of new Australian music and collaborations.